alejandroposada/comp550-project/notes.md

 - [ ] Dataset (Penn Treebank, full parse trees.)
 - [ ] Evaluation of realism (PCFGs / Parse Accuracy Measure)

+???
+WHAT SHOULD WE USE TO EVALUATE REALISM?
+???
+SHOULD WE USE PHRASE TAGS? -- get away from 'grammatical' and move towards
+    'phrase types'
+???
+PARSERS -- Shift Reduce vs. Viterbi, UTILITY of PCFG??
+???
+CFG -- DEFINED ON ENTIRE PENN TREEBANK, SMARTER WAY TO DO THIS???
+    -- HOW TO REDUCE SIZE OF GRAMMAR??

 Results
 -------